michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 You can find the footage of me playing some C64 games below (I used my Pioneer DVR-645 to capture it).

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/LaTrxRJUdHk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Back in the 90s, there was a big competition between Atari and Commodore users (ZX Spectrum was not very popular when I was a kid, and new 16-bit and 32-bit computers were just around the corner), but I am fascinated by both of them.
+The Commodore's tape loading mechanism was easier to improve without hardware modifications and was more reliable (Atari could not load programs every 1 of 10 attempts because of some issues in the design).
+The Atari sounds a bit more like the arcade machine, but Commodore's fantastic sound capabilities allowed it to create music, which was a big breakthrough.

 ![Nintendo DSi]({{site.url}}/assets/2023-02-10/Nintendo_DSi.jpg)